divyashah/My_New_Website/content/project/master-thesis/index.md

 slides: ""
 ---

-This was the master thesis project during the graduate study at Laboratoire des Sciences du Numérique de Nantes (LS2N) at École Centrale de Nantes, France.
+This was the master thesis project during the graduate study with Laboratoire des Sciences du Numérique de Nantes (LS2N) at École Centrale de Nantes, France.

 The project was in collaboration with Centre Technique des Industries Mécaniques ([CETIM](https://www.cetim.fr/Le-Cetim/Implantations/Sites/Nantes)) and Institut Mines-Telecom Atlantique ([IMT-A](https://www.imt-atlantique.fr/fr)).

 The industry had an automated tape winding system with a 6-DOF industrial robot and a 2-DOF positioner for the workpiece.
 The system was kinematically redundant.
-The aim of the thesis was to increase the productivity of this system by implementing optimal trajectories by solving the kinematic redundancy.
-Divya worked on the CAD design, simulation, and collision detection for the workcell.
+The thesis involved CAD design, simulation and collision detection for the workcell and implementing optimal trajectories by solving the kinematic redundancy, aiming towards increasing the overall productivity of the system.